piglee0623/piglee0623.github.io/notes/FRM_Exam_Part_I/Foundations_of_Risk_Management.md

 Risk
 : Possibility of the bad things that might happen
-: not always a bad thing - Good risk, Bad risk
+: Not always a bad thing, Good risk, Bad risk

 Risk management
-: actively select the types and levels of risks
+: Actively select the types and levels of risks

 Risk Management Process
 : Identify the risk, Analyze and measure risk, Assess the effects & balance between risk and reward, Manage using tools